This Week in Petroleum History, Feb. 24 – March 2

 “Until now, all good toothbrushes were made with animal bristles,” noted a 1938 Weco Products advertisement in Life magazine.
 “Today, Dr. West’s new Miracle-Tuft is a single exception.
 It is made with EXTON, a unique bristle-like filament developed by the great DuPont laboratories, and produced exclusively for Dr. West’s.”

-Guaranteed for “no bristle shedding,” and selling for 50 cents ($10.61 in 2023 dollars), the toothbrush became the first commercial use of the DuPont petroleum product nylon.
+Guaranteed for “no bristle shedding,” and selling for 50 cents ($10.96 in 2025 dollars), the toothbrush became the first commercial use of nylon.

 February 25, 1918 – Pawnee Bill’s Oklahoma Oil Companies